9 A.M. Ceremony

 During Millersville’s evolution from a normal school to a university, its reputation as a good training ground for teachers has not diminished.
 Teacher certification programs are available across all schools in Special Education, Elementary and Early Childhood Education, a wide selection of Secondary Education programs, Technology and Engineering Education, Art Education and Music Education.

-The College of Education and Human Services is home to the following departments: Educational Foundations; Early, Middle and Elementary Education; Psychology; and Wellness and Sport Sciences, as well as the School of Social Work.
+The College of Education and Human Services is home to the following departments: Educational Foundations; Early, Middle and Elementary Education; Psychology; Special Education, as well as the School of Social Work.

 The College of Science and Technology is comprised of the following departments: Applied Engineering, Safety & Technology; Biology; Chemistry; Computer Science; Earth Sciences; Geography; Mathematics; Wehrheim School of Nursing and Physics.
 Offerings in the health fields include Respiratory Therapy; Medical Technology; Nuclear Medicine Technology; Pre-Athletic Training; Pre-Med; Pre-Optometry; Pre-Pharmacy and Pre-Podiatry.

-The College of Arts, Humanities and Social Sciences is the home of the liberal arts disciplines in humanities and social sciences, including the departments of Art and Design; Communication and Theatre; Criminology, Sociology and Anthropology; Economics; English and World Languages; Government, Policy and Law; History; Language and Culture Studies; and Philosophy, as well as the Tell School of Music.
-The College also offers interdisciplinary programs in African American Studies, Entrepreneurship, International Studies, Latina/o Studies, and Women’s and Gender Studies.
+The College of Arts, Humanities and Social Sciences is the home of the liberal arts disciplines in humanities and social sciences, including the departments of Art and Design; Communication and Theatre; Criminology, Sociology and Anthropology; English and World Languages; Government, Law, and International Relations; History and Philosophy; as well as the Tell School of Music.

-Originally established in 2019, the Lombardo College of Business offers majors in Accounting, Business Administration, Finance, Management and Marketing.
+Originally established in 2019, the Lombardo College of Business offers majors in Accounting and Finance; Business Administration; Economics; Management, Marketing and Information Technology; and Wellness and Sport Sciences.
 The College was officially named in 2020 in recognition of Dr. Samuel and Mrs. Dena Lombardo’s generosity to both the College and University.
 This is the first named college in Millersville’s 166-year history.

 The College of Graduate Studies and Adult Learning was established in fall 2009 following 50 years of graduate program offerings.
 Today, Millersville offers more than 50 graduate degree and certification programs, and three doctoral programs that serve the needs of adult learners in our community and beyond.